qdraw/starsky/starsky/starskywebhtmlcli/readme.md

 When using ContentType `html` this is the filename of the rendered html file.
 With ContentType `jpeg`, this is the 'full file path' of the image used in `OverlayMaxWidth`

+__Replacer in Path__
+There is option to replace the `{BaseDirectoryProject}` value with the path of the starsky assemblies.
+This is using AppSettings.BaseDirectoryProject`

 #### Template
 Used with ContentType `html` to select the Razor template file

 #### 'Pre pend'
-In ContentType `html` this is used to add text before the urls used in the html output
+In ContentType `html` this is used to add text before the urls used in the html output.

+__Replacer in 'Pre pend'__
+There is option to replace the `{Name}` value with the slug-name of the item.
+A slug name is the name in lowercase and the spaces are replaced with dashes.

 #### Append
 In ContentType `jpeg` this used to add text after the current filename